QI2lab/mcSIM/README.md

 # Instrument design
 Mechanical drawings of some parts used in the setup are included in the [parts](parts) directory.
 For a more complete description of the setup and a parts list, see the published paper linked above.
+See in particular the [parts list](parts/parts_list.md)